pathania25/csassignment/Readme.txt

 3. Git -> version 2.25.1
 4. Docker CE -> version 20.10.11

+Note:
-Note: All setup has been done on AWS EC2 Ubuntu instance.
+1. All setup has been done on AWS EC2 Ubuntu instance.
+2. ALl required ports are open to perform the assignment.

 Prerequisites: